usfomicshub/usfomicshub.github.io/Workshops/RNAseq_Workshop_Materials/index.md

 Lets go back to running the rest of the scripts.
 02_build_hisat_index.sh builds the index of our reference genome. *It may be a good idea to write "module purge" before loading hisat2*.

-<div style="background-color:	#FFFFE0">Remember these scripts are written in bash.
+<div style="background-color:	#FFFFE0">📌 Remember these scripts are written in bash.
 In the following script, a path is being assigned to the variable, INPUT_REF_FASTA, highlighted in blue which is the fasta file of the genome we want to feed hisat2-build.
 The base name of the index files (\*.ht2)\ is being assigned to the variable, "INDEX_FILES_BASE_NAME."
 To call these variables in bash, we use $.
 After building the index to hisat2, save and submit the job.
 The output files to go to our ./Genomics_Training/Work folder.</div>

 <img src="https://github.com/usfomicshub/RNASeq_workshop/blob/master/img/day2_jg_pt3.png?raw=TRUE" width = 900 style= "border : 5px solid #75b5aa">